 Across various countries, in a 2019 study, about 10-30% of atheists have superstitious beliefs.
 Agnostics are a little more likely to be superstitious.
 Meanwhile, 30-70% of the general population, which includes religious believers, is superstitious.
 This shows that while atheism correlates with a lower likelihood of superstitious belief, it does not root out superstition entirely.
 Belief in God and belief in superstitions are separate things.

-Sometimes people don't care whether what they're saying is true.
+Other times, people simply don't care whether what they're saying is true, regardless of their ability to investigate the relevant facts.
 A 2016 survey by the Pew Research Center found that 14 percent of US adults have shared fake news despite knowing that it was fake.

 But, as Daniel DeNicola wrote in "You don’t have a right to believe whatever you want to":